What is Page Speed?

 Activate AMP on your pages

 Google’s AMP project is meant to give the web a necessary speed boost.
 It’s not too hard to implement, and it will give your mobile site a life in the fast-lane.
 According to Google, AMP is not a ranking factor, but it’s not hard to predict it has a decent chance to become one.
 Read Google’s documentation on how to implement AMP.
 For mobile version speed up consider apply Accelerated Mobile Pages in your wordpress website to optimize speed and boost traffic.
-We also offer WordPress Maintenance Services.
-Plan starts at 30 days Trial after that $47 a month!.
+We also offer WordPress Support and Maintenance.
+Plan starts at $47 a month!.

 See the result how we optimize our website page speed